vmware-tanzu/community-edition/docs/site/content/docs/ref-unmanaged-cluster.md

 ## Exit codes

 Unmanaged clusters provide meaningful exit codes.
-These are useful when deploying `unmanaged-cluster` in automation or CI/CD.
+These are useful when deploying unmanaged clusters in automation or CI/CD.
 To see the exit code of a process, execute `echo $?`.

 The exit codes are defined as follows: